tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 ![](/images/product-market-true-venn.svg)

+This third agenda is why specializing can lead to burnout.
+We're not just looking for product/market fit for our consulting work - but our consulting work is deeply tied to our identity and we need a way to make it sustainable.
 This third hidden question is why specializing is so hard and even impossible for many independent consultants.
 Even if you can choose a specialization that meets the top two circles - something that you are good at that the market wants - can you reconcile that with your sense of identity?
 Can you craft an identity that you feel comfortable with, that gives you energy?
 Are you comfortable with who you might become?

 <div class="example" markdown="1">
 Example: The obvious and “correct” positioning for my own consulting work should have been some variation of SEO consulting.
 My history in the SEO industry meant that I had visibility and trust.
 I’d spoken at conferences all around the world, I’d worked with big brands.